ArweaveTeam/arweave/arweave_styleguide.md

+### Function clause comments

-### Function clause comments should be placed above the header
+Function clause comments should be placed above the header.

+Every function should have a comment describing its purpose, unless the function signature explains it well enough.

-All functions should have a detailed description of their purpose above the header.
-This description should not include implementation details unless absolutely required, the code itself should be the main conveyor of the specific implementation.
+Function comments should not include implementation details unless absolutely required, the code itself should be the main conveyor of the specific implementation.

+It is more important to comment exported functions.

+A specification (`-spec`) may be used to document the function, as an alternative or an addition to the comment.

 Function description comments should be prefixed with  '%% @doc'.